archive-for-processing/processing-forked-libraries/README.md

 ## BaseProgram

-This is a library of some convenience classes and methods which should help programming novices to create first programs very easily.
+This is a library of some convenience classes and methods for the [Processing](http://www.processing.org/) development environment which should help programming novices to create first programs very easily.

 ### Installation